 If we go back to those life-or-death thought experiments, in each case we can see that we are being asked to choose between saving more life at the cost of something that makes life valuable in the first place, or preserving more of what is of value at the cost of more life.
 When we allow innocents to die to save more people overall, we are sacrificing some of the dignity and respect we have for human life in order to keep more humans alive.
 When we torture to save life, we allow more cruelty into the world in order to keep more people in it.
 When we choose multiple strangers over one loved one, we reject the special bonds of love so that others can have a chance to maintain theirs.

 That’s why I believe most such thought experiments are never satisfactorily solved.
 Indeed, I would suggest that the best way to use them is not to see them as puzzles to be solved at all.
 If we ever face such situations in real life, we will be forced to choose, and will have to do so based on the very particular circumstances of each case.
-The only general lesson we learn from these thought experiments is that there is sometimes a tragic conflict between life and what makes life valuable in the first place.Make a donation
+The only general lesson we learn from these thought experiments is that there is sometimes a tragic conflict between life and what makes life valuable in the first place.Support Aeon: make a one-off donation